CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 Counterwallet is being actively developed and currently implements most of Counterparty features.

 - Fully functional wallet for BTC, XCP, and user-created tokens
-- Distributed asset exchange with algorithmic order matching (XCP, other assets)
+- Peer-to-peer asset trading with algorithmic order matching (XCP, other assets)
 - Custom asset creation
 - Betting
-- Broadcasts to the BTC Blockchain
+- Broadcasting data to the BTC Blockchain

 Where can I access it?
 --------------------------